-Michael has more than 50 years of planning, analysis, design, and construction experience in a broad spectrum of water resources, environmental, and navigation engineering applications, including surface water hydrology and hydraulics, storm water management, master planning, river navigation, drainage and flood control, river training works, fishery and wildlife habitat mitigation and design, stream channel protection and restoration, erosion and sediment control, environmental impact assessment, water law, sediment transport modeling, and environmental regulatory compliance.
+Michael A. Ports has more than 50 years of planning, analysis, design, and construction experience in a broad spectrum of water resources, environmental, and navigation engineering applications, including surface water hydrology and hydraulics, storm water management, master planning, river navigation, drainage and flood control, river training works, fishery and wildlife habitat mitigation and design, stream channel protection and restoration, erosion and sediment control, environmental impact assessment, water law, sediment transport modeling, and environmental regulatory compliance.
 He has represented the American Society of Civil Engineers on water resources issues before the Environmental Protection Agency, Bureau of Land Management, and United States Congress.
 In addition, he has served as an expert witness before state courts in Louisiana, Maryland, and West Virginia, and federal courts in Louisiana, Maryland, and Washington, DC.
 Typical recent projects include:

 Michael performed a hydrologic and hydraulic engineering analysis in support of the US Department of Justice for the Cheyenne River Sioux Tribe, et al v.
 United States litigation.
 The plaintiffs claim that the design and operation of the Oahe Dam and Reservoir on the main stem of the Missouri River has adversely affected the cattle ranching operations along the Moreau River and floodplain.
 The plaintiffs claim that the prolonged flooding and resulting sediment deposition from the 1997 Flood were the direct result of the design, construction, and operation of the dam and reservoir.